atredennick/ShinyApps/README.md

 ShinyApps
 =========

-These are shiny apps made by B. Teller
+These are shiny apps made for students learning Ecological Theory

 - Bet Hedging is a teaching module for an annual plant species (germination rate and seedbank survival vary; population size is tracked)
   - Deployed on: https://brittzinator.shinyapps.io/BetHedgingApp/